 Access to information is critical for any business.
 The right people need access to your records, client files, financials and everything else you need to run your company.
 But not everyone needs to see everything.
 Does the new guy need to see the accounts receivable file?
 Nope.

 If you keep files in a cloud storage system, regularly check who has access to what.
 Restrict files on a need-to-know basis.

 The same goes for software.
 You don’t want your employees accessing more than they should.
-Our sponsor NetSuite lets you set different access levels so only the people who need to see certain things can access them.
+NetSuite lets you set different access levels so only those who need to see certain things can access them.